carloslfu/blocklify/DOCS.md

 ### Pattern converter

 Patterns are blocks that represents high level abstractions of the code, for example the blockly core blocks or your own custom blocks.
+This allows importing code patterns in your custom blocks.
 This feature is not yet implemented, work in progress.

 ### Mixed converter